DopplerUniversity/yodaspeak/docs/deploying-render.md

 <!-- todo(ryan): Remove `doppler-cloud-install-standalone` and `./doppler` once Render have updated the CLI to be v3.13.0 or greater -->

-We will cofigure Doppler on Render to use a [Doppler Service Token](https://docs.doppler.com/docs/enclave-service-tokens).
+We will configure Doppler on Render to use a [Doppler Service Token](https://docs.doppler.com/docs/enclave-service-tokens).

-You'll also notice for the `doppler` commands below that the `.doppler.yaml` config file is set to be in the root of this repository.
-This is because Render will zip up the repository folder for deployment so we need the Doppler config file bundled with our application payload.
+The `doppler` commands below set the`.doppler.yaml` config file to reside in the repository root, so it is bundled with our application payload.

 To configure Render: